SteveTheGamemaker/YouHaveToBurnTheRope/README.md

 No rights are claimed over the original game, and this project is not licensed for commercial use.
 If you are the original creator and have any concerns, please reach out, and I will address them promptly.

+## To-do:

+- Make the text on the image parts of the credit fade in/out
+- Fix mistaken attacks in HTML5
+- Make audio toggles actually clickable when resolution isn't perfect

 ---

 For more information on *You Have to Burn the Rope*, visit the [Wikipedia page](https://en.wikipedia.org/wiki/You_Have_to_Burn_the_Rope), or play the [original game on Kongregate](https://www.kongregate.com/games/Mazapan/you-have-to-burn-the-rope).